-You are asking a good question and one that will be of interest to many other people.
-Up to 80 per cent of all adults will have back pain at least once (and often more than once) in a lifetime, so this is a significant problem.
+Given that up to 80 per cent of all adults will have back pain at least once (and often more than once) in a lifetime, this problem has grabbed the attention of health care policy makers.
+It’s their job it is to hold costs down without compromising care or outcomes (results).

 I just came back from the surgeon’s office.
 I was told “no surgery” (I need a spinal fusion) until I lose 50 pounds and stop smoking.
 But if I could have the surgery and stop having so much pain, then I could get more active and lose weight.
 I feel like I’ve been gut-punched with my hands tied.
 Is there any way I could convince this doctor to let me take the risk and just have the surgery then get the weight off?